Chlorine (song): Reception

-"Chlorine" pleased music critics, with positive sentiments being directed towards its catchiness and the band's increased songwriting maturity compared to their antecedent records.
+"Chlorine" received critical acclaim, with positive sentiments being directed towards its catchiness and the band's increased songwriting maturity compared to their antecedent records.
 Joshua Copperman of PopMatters complimented "Chlorine"'s musical restraint in comparison to the band's previous work and opined that it featured the "catchiest chorus on the record."
 Gary Ryan of NME wrote that the track was one of the songs off Trench "strong enough to exist outside of any story," referring to the narrative found on the album.
 Billboard writer Chris Payne found that the evolution of the band's musical style on tracks off Trench including "Chlorine" as "jarring."
 GIG Soup's Jo Cosgrove expressed a similar sentiment, further adding that the song was "catchy" and "in-depth."
 David Hayter of 411 Mania hailed the track as "delightful," ultimately concluding that it "is something both murky and spritely, psychologically wrought, but charmingly euphoric."
 Anne Nickoloff and Troy Smith of Cleveland.com named the release the eighth best Twenty One Pilots song, deeming it the most accessible track off Trench.

 Music video

 The music video for "Chlorine" was uploaded upon the song's release as a single on January 22, 2019, and was directed by Mark C. Eshleman of Reel Bear Media.
 It shows the duo filling up a dirty swimming pool and cleaning it while being watched by a small, white alien-like creature with small antlers, black eyes and hairy bat-like ears named Ned.
 When the duo finish cleaning and filling the pool, Ned dives into it and his antlers seem to grow in response.
 The video ends with Joseph sitting in an empty pool accompanied by the creature, whose antlers begin to shrink again, before offering it a cup containing an unknown substance, which Ned refuses to take.
-As of December 2022, the video has surpassed 500 million views on YouTube.
+As of November 6, 2025, the video has surpassed 637 million views on YouTube.

 The creation of the character Ned was undertaken from mid-December 2018 using 3D VFX and physical stand-in mold.
 In an interview in Kyiv during The Bandito Tour, the band explained that Ned represents "this idea of creativity and trying to take care of it and trying to please it... or appease it."

 19.4326° N, 99.1332° W version

 "Chlorine (19.4326° N, 99.1332° W)" is a re-imagined version of the track released to streaming services on June 21, 2019.
-It is the first unplugged performance of a track from Trench to be released from the band's Løcatiøn Sessiøns series, and is presumed to have been recorded at a private concert in Mexico City, where the coordinates in the song's title points.
+It is the first unplugged performance of a track from Trench to be released from the band's Location Sessions series, and is presumed to have been recorded at a private concert in Mexico City, where the coordinates in the song's title points.
 Musically, it features Joseph singing "Chlorine" over a piano and a sparse beat.